AdobeDocs/commerce-php/src/pages/coding-standards/less.md

 #### Types

-Magento supports the two most recent versions of all major browsers.
+Adobe Commerce and Magento Open Source support the two most recent versions of all major browsers.
 Internet Explorer is supported from version 9 and later.

 You can use almost all CSS3 selectors: descendants, attributes, pseudo classes, structural, pseudo elements, and so on.